derekvawdrey/drupal_gpt/README.md

 ### How do you setup?

-- Get access to the openAI API
+1. Get access to the openAI API
-- Create a free pinecone database
+2. Create a free pinecone database
-- Upload information to the pinecone database through OpenAI Embeddings
+3. Upload information to the pinecone database through OpenAI Embeddings
+4. Create a folder called "drupal_gpt" and put the files in this repo there
+5. Enable the Module
-- Insert configuration variables into the "Extend" portion of the admin panel
+6. Insert configuration variables into the "Extend" portion of the admin panel
-- Specify where you want DrupalGPT to appear.
+7. Specify where you want DrupalGPT to appear.
+8. Chat with DrupalGPT

 ### Future todo